 Oral History of Recent British Food Activism

 This collaborative PhD studentship, funded by The British Library and the University of Sheffield, seeks to document the recent history of food activism and the impact of these social movements on the food industry and food policy.
-This research will involve collecting and analysing 20 oral histories with food activists, tracing the shifting contours of food consciousness since the 1980s.
-The proposed research will investigate the extent to which these activist movements shape social norms and facilitate behavioural and cultural change.
+This research will involve collecting and analysing 20 oral histories with food activists, tracing the shifting contours of food consciousness since the 1980s and will investigate the extent to which these activist movements shape social norms and facilitate behavioural and cultural change.
 The research will contribute to current debates about the ‘globalisation’ of food production and the development of alternative food networks.
 The food activist oral histories will draw on and add to The British Library’s unique collection of over 200 oral history food recordings: Food: From Source to Salespoint..

 Voices of the UK